Get your garden ready for Spring

 If you’re lucky enough to have a garden or balcony, that’s as far as you need to go to spend some time outdoors, refresh your senses and do something simple and satisfying to help nature.

-December is prime time for planting bare-rooted trees (trees that don’t come in a plant pot).
+Winter is prime time for planting bare-rooted trees (trees that don’t come in a plant pot).
 It’s a surprisingly straightforward and cheap job to do and the benefits are lovely.

 RSPB nature-friendly gardening expert Adrian Thomas said “one of the best things” people can do for nature in their garden is grow a tree.
 And there is a tree suitable for every garden, small or large, even a balcony.
 You can plant “two dimensional trees” against a fence or wall such as espalier fruit trees.